Gabriel-0110/LawFirm-ComplianceBot/DEPLOYMENT_STATUS_v2.1.0.md

-# 🚀 DEPLOYMENT STATUS - Version 2.1.0
-### Issue Root Cause Identified ✅ FIXED
+# 🚀 DEPLOYMENT STATUS - Version 2.1.0 - WEBHOOK FI### Issue Root Cause Identified ✅ FIXED
 🎉 **Web**Status**: 🚀 **WEBHOOK FIX DEPLOYED** - All permissions granted, webhook validation fixed, deployment in progressook Validation Fixed**: The bot has all required permissions, and the webhook validation issue has been resolved by adding POST request handling to the NotificationsController.

 **🔧 DEPLOYED FIX**: Microsoft Graph sends POST requests for validation, but our endpoint only handled GET requests.
+Added POST validation token support.DEPLOYED

+## 🎉 CRITICAL ISSUE RESOLVED ✅

+### Webhook Validation Fixed
+🔧 **ROOT CAUSE**: Microsoft Graph sends POST requests for validation, but our endpoint only handled GET requests.

-Added POST validation token support.# ✅ COMPLETED ACTIONS
+🛠️ **DEPLOYED FIX**: Added POST request validation token handling to NotificationsController.cs
+- Enhanced POST method to detect and respond to validation tokens
+- Maintains compatibility with existing notification processing
+- Improved error logging and debugging capabilities

+🚀 **DEPLOYMENT**: Successfully pushed to GitHub and deploying via Actions# ✅ COMPLETED ACTIONS

 ### 1. **Version Update**
 - ✅ Updated project version to 2.1.0